NataliaVozhdaeva/NataliaVozhdaeva/README.md

 - 👋 Hi, I’m @Natalia Vozhdaeva!
 - 👀 I’m interested in frontend development, animation, and drawing.
-Now I know HTML, CSS, and Javascript, have an experience in OOP, including Single Page Application using the MVP.
+Now I know HTML, CSS, and Javascript, have an experience in OOP, has created Single Page Applications, including using the MVP.
 I can make your's layout adaptive and cross-browser.
-- 🌱 I’m currently learning Angular and RSSchool pre-school program.
+- 🌱 I’m currently learning Angular and RSSchool JavaScript program.
 - 💞️ I’m looking to collaborate with a friendly team, who will believe in me and where I can not just create beautiful buttons but also develop layouts and interfaces.